 „A passion for science has the answer to everything,“ says Jerker from Sweden

-Are you wondering how teachers around the world are using Lifeliqe and how they implement it to their lesson plans?
+Are you wondering how teachers around the world are using Lifeliqe 3D experiences and how they implement it to their lesson plans?
 Get inspiration and feed your curiosity: meet Jerker Porat!

 Imagine a place next to a lake.
 Leaves of birches on the shores shiver in the wind.
 Small waves are running across the water surface.
 Nordic wooden houses painted red, white and yellow built loosely next to each other.
 And then there’s the railway station, a majestic red-brick building bringing back memories of the old times.
 Did you get the picture?
 Welcome to Nora in Sweden, Jerker’s hometown.
 It’s a picturesque town just some 150 miles from Stockholm.

 Jerker is a Swedish Microsoft Expert Educator and in 2012 received an award for the most innovative teacher in Sweden.
 He teaches biology, physics, mathematics and PE in Karlsängskolan, basically K-12 science in US terms.

 „I love knowledge.
 When you learn about a new area, it opens up another ones.
 There is always so much new to learn,“ says Jerker.